kimfranklin/narw_sonobuoys/README.md

 For the current (2021) manuscript being made only aerial surveys from 2017-2019 are being used, the vessel data is not!

 NOTE:
+- All scripts in 'code' folder are necessary to reproduce the data in the manuscript along with its figures and tables.
+All scripts in 'tests' were used for testing data assumptions, models, and time/space ranges, these scripts are not necessary to run.
 - wrg = wrangling scripts, these produce data and saved as csv
 - fig = figure producing scripts, these produce figures and the figures are saved as either png or jpeg
 - tbl = table producing scripts, these produce tables and saved as csv
+- terminology discrepancies used in code and used in manuscript:
+  -num_sighting = whale count = the number of whales sighted/counted with in the time and     space range -up = upcall count; gs = gunshot count; mf = tonal count -dep_duration = includes hour before recording, hour after recording and time length of     recording (includes weak signals) (not mentioned in manuscript)
+  -rec_duration = duration = duration of recording, weak signals are removed -foraging_bhv_whale (same for social and other) = foraging behaviour rate -ratio_male_female = male/female ratio = all males/all females

 ## wrangling scripts order
 run the scripts in order staring with #1 to #3